Fake Apparel, Footwear, Accessories Destroyed In Montenegro

-On August 30, 2018, a PETOŠEVIĆ Montenegro representative and local customs authorities witnessed the destruction of nearly 900 items found to infringe the Nike®, Hermès® and Dsquared2® trademarks.
+On December 28, 2021, a PETOŠEVIĆ Montenegro representative and local customs authorities witnessed the destruction of nearly 8,200 items found to infringe the Nike®, Dsquared2®, USPA®, Under Armour® and Hermès® trademarks.

 The goods, which were destroyed in the capital of Podgorica, included:

-- 189 pairs of sneakers and 382 sportswear items, mostly tracksuits and shorts, infringing the Nike® trademark;
+- 1,830 pairs of sneakers and 5,410 sportswear items, mostly tracksuits, T-shirts, shorts, socks and caps infringing the Nike® trademark;

-- 277 clothing items and accessories, including dresses, T-shirts, handbags, belts and scarves, infringing the Hermès® trademark; and
+- 207 clothing items, including shorts and T-shirts, infringing the Under Armour® trademark; and

-The counterfeits were seized during 2017 at various customs terminals in Podgorica and were intended for local companies from Podgorica and the towns of Budva, Nikšić and Bijelo Polje.
+The counterfeits were seized during 2020 and 2021 at various customs terminals in Podgorica and Nikšić, as well as at the Božaj border crossing point with Albania.
+The goods were mostly intended for local companies from Podgorica and Nikšić, but some of them were in transit.

 You can see the photos from the destruction in our gallery.